wp-plugins/minimum-length-for-contact-form-7/readme.txt

 3. Show error notice like normal contact form 7 notices

 == Changelog ==

+= 1.3 =
+*	Added support for WordPress 3.8
+*	Made some improvements to the validation filters
+*	Bugfixes

 = 1.2 =
 *	Updated to the latest Contact From 7 version